HewlettPackard/oneview-ansible/oneview-ansible.md

 ## oneview_interconnect_statistics_facts
-Retrieve statistics facts about one interconnect from OneView.
+Retrieve the statistics facts about one interconnect from OneView.

 #### Synopsis
- Retrieve statistics facts about one interconnect from OneView.
+ Retrieve the statistics facts about one interconnect from OneView.

 #### Requirements (on the host that executes the module)
   * python >= 2.7.9